dbrennand/dbrennand.github.io/content/blog/getting-started-ansible.md

 Modules are the building blocks for doing anything in Ansible.
 Each task in a playbook uses a module and there are many modules available for use right out of the box.
 Modules can perform a wide range of tasks such as installing packages, managing users, configuring services and more.
 The example playbook above uses the built-in [`package`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html) module to install Nginx on the `webservers`.

+Furthermore, most modules provide idempotency which means it will check whether the desired state is already present before making changes.
+This ensures that the state of the server is kept consistent and speeds up our playbook runs! :rocket:

 Plugins allow us to extend Ansible's core functionality.
 There are many types of plugins in Ansible.
 Some examples include:

 - Inventory plugins to create dynamic inventory.